isc-projects/kea/doc/sphinx/arm/security.rst

 -----------------------------

 Kea can use an external MySQL or PostgreSQL database to store configuration, host reservations, or leases, or for forensic logging.
-(Support for Cassandra is deprecated.)
 The use of databases is a popular feature, but it is optional; it is also possible to store data in a flat file on disk.

 When using a database, Kea stores and uses the following credentials to authenticate with the database: username, password, host, port, and database name. **These are stored in clear text